leanovate/play-mockws/README.md

 ## Goal

-Play MockWS is a mock WS client for Play Framework.
+Play MockWS Standalone is a mock WS Standalone client for Play Framework.
+This is a fork of a [regular Mock WS library](https://github.com/leanovate/play-mockws) that is not designed to work with Standalone WS Client.

 If: